 FEES AND CONTACT INFORMATION

-- 2-week course: 790 Euro including: tuition fees, course materials, pick-up service from the airport upon arrival, accommodation, daily transportation to/from the site/ the accommodation, excursions, accident insurance, snack during school time, entrance to museums and archaeological sites, workshops given by visiting specialists and certificate of participation.
+- 2-week course: 790 Euro including: tuition fees, course materials, pick-up service from the airport upon arrival, accommodation, daily transportation to/from the site/ the accommodation, excursions, accident insurance, snack during school time, entrance to museums and archaeological sites, workshops given by visiting specialists, Field School T-Shirt and certificate of participation.

 (Transportation to/from Menorca and meals outside school time are not included).

 - Sign up for two sessions (four weeks in total) and pay only 1200 Euro!